ARautio/olutbot/readme.md

 ### Set up

+Create a google cloud profile and setup a cloud functions project with runtimeconfig enabled.

 Edit config.js and add Botname, Google project and bucket name and Telegram token, Algolia tokens.

-Deployment script doesn't work yet so you need to do following steps manually before that.

-1. Enable runtimeconfig and create config from telegram script.
-2. Deploy olutbot and fetchAlko functions to Google cloud functions.
+Run npm deployment script which will create telegram config, deploy olutbot and fetchAlko functions and sets up a webhook to telegram.
-3. Set up telegram webhook to automatically get connections.

 ### Testing